LaraOnipede/SQL_Project/QA.md

 SELECT DISTINCT fullvisitorid
 FROM all_sessions_cleaned  --returns 14223 rows
 --Confirmed that duplicates full visitor id have been removed from all_sessions table

+--completeness in the country column of all_sessions cleaned SELECT country, COUNT(*) AS count_country
+FROM all_sessions_cleaned
+WHERE country = '(not set)'
+GROUP BY country
+ORDER BY count_country DESC --returned 0 rows. to show that '(not set)' records in --the country column have been properly replaced